Skip to main content

 Previous annotations for ignoring code inline, such as nosem, are deprecated.

-Disable rules on Semgrep Cloud Platform
+Disable rules on Semgrep AppSec Platform

 Ignore findings

 Ignoring can also be a triage action.
 In this case, the code is scanned rather than excluded, and if a pattern match occurs, a finding record is generated that you can then triage as Ignored.
-See Triage and remediate Semgrep Code findings in Semgrep Cloud Platform to learn how to:
+See Triage and remediate Semgrep Code findings in Semgrep AppSec Platform to learn how to:

 Not finding what you need in this doc?
 Ask questions in our Community Slack group, or see Support for other ways to get help.